What is Beta in Finance?

-Levered beta (equity beta) is a measurement that compares the volatility of returns a company’s stock against those of the broader market.
+Levered beta (equity beta) is a measurement that compares the volatility of returns of a company’s stock against those of the broader market.
 In other words, it is a measure of risk and it includes the impact of a company’s capital structure and leverage.
 Equity beta allows investors to assess how sensitive a security might be to macro-market risks.
 For example, a company with a β of 1.5 denotes returns that are 150% as volatile as the market it is being compared to.

 When you look up a company’s beta on Bloomberg, the default number you see is levered, and it reflects the debt of that company.
 Since each company’s capital structure is different, an analyst will often want to look at how “risky” the assets of a company are regardless of the percentage of its debt or equity funding.

 The higher a company’s debt or leverage, the more earnings from the company that are committed to servicing the debt.
 As a company adds more debt, the uncertainty of the company’s future earnings also rises.
 It increases the risk associated with the company’s stock, but it is not a result of the market or industry risk.
 Therefore, by removing the financial leverage (debt impact), the unlevered beta can capture the risk of the company’s assets only.